CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 the signature that is calculated over the CertificationRequestInfo using the signature algorithm and key that is specified in the delta certificate request attribute.
-The following section describes in detail how to calculate the value of this attribute.
+The following section describes in detail how to determine the value of this attribute.

 This attribute is identified with the following object identifier: